pagopa-archive/io-app-assistance-form/README.md

 1. Click the green Code button on the Github repository page, select HTTPS and copy the URL.
 2. Open a terminal and change the current working directory to the location where you want the cloned directory.
 Example: `cd desktop`
-3. Type git clone, and then paste the URL you copied earlier.
+3. Type `git clone`, and then paste the URL you copied earlier.
 4. Press Enter to create your local clone.
 5. Move into your cloned repository (replace `<work-dir>`):
    Example: `cd <work-dir>/io-app-assistance-form`